-During Thanksgiving, winter, and spring breaks, the five residence halls close and students must depart.
+During Thanksgiving, winter, and spring breaks, the six residence halls close and students must depart.
 Prior to the halls closing, students must prepare their room to be inspected.

 To stay for all or a portion of the break, electronically submit the Break Housing Form (link is below in the break details), and your student account will be charged $30 per day.
 The following students are eligible for a waiver of the break housing fee: